AntteHeatta/Coordinate-Server-Java/README.md

 1. Install Curl-tool<br>
 2. Create a certificate using command prompt with the command: keytool -genkey -alias alias -keyalg RSA -keystore keystore.jks -keysize 2048<br>
 3. Change the filepath in Server.java (Line 97) to match where your certificate is<br>
-4. Change the "Keystore.jks password here" to your password used in the creation of certificate (Line 94 and include ")<br>
+4. Change the "Keystore.jks password here" to your password used in the creation of certificate (Line 94 on Server.java and include ")<br><br>

+I suggest to use DB Reader to access the database.
+It makes it easy to see what is inside the database<br>

 <br>